Qualifications & Eligibility

 - Deepen understanding of event planning, and professional development.

-- Spring Learning Conference fee waived.
+- Spring Learning Conference fee reduced rate.